Application DeadlineApplications to the Health Advocacy program are accepted on a rolling basis.

 On WYNC's Brian Lehrer Show, Karlin Mbah HAP ’07 and Betti Weimersheimer HAP ’00, both of the FRIA (Friends and Relatives of the Institutionalized Aged), discuss national health care reform efforts.

-In the Philadelphia Inquirer, Laura Weil, director of the Health Advocacy graduate program, advises people to be aware of potential conflicts when hiring a patient advocate.
+In the Philadelphia Inquirer, Laura Weil, former director of the Health Advocacy graduate program, advises people to be aware of potential conflicts when hiring a patient advocate.

-In The New York Times, Laura Weil, director of the Health Advocacy graduate program, talks about the role and objectives of the health advocacy professional.
+In The New York Times, Laura Weil, former director of the Health Advocacy graduate program, talks about the role and objectives of the health advocacy professional.

-In an opinion piece in The Journal News, based on a letter she wrote to Congresswoman Nita Lowey, Laura Weil, Director of the Graduate Health Advocacy Program, discusses current issues in healthcare reform and why there should be a shift in the entire approach to healthcare in the United States.
+In an opinion piece in The Journal News, based on a letter she wrote to Congresswoman Nita Lowey, Laura Weil, former Director of the Graduate Health Advocacy Program, discusses current issues in healthcare reform and why there should be a shift in the entire approach to healthcare in the United States.

-On Healthcare Professionals Network, Laura Weil, Director of the Graduate Health Advocacy Program, discusses the unrealistic expectations of patients receiving counseling on medical finances from their physicians.
+On Healthcare Professionals Network, Laura Weil, former Director of the Graduate Health Advocacy Program, discusses the unrealistic expectations of patients receiving counseling on medical finances from their physicians.
 In a letter to the editor of the New York Times, she responds to Medicare’s decision to refuse payment to hospitals for preventable conditions and medical errors that occur with patients, as reported in an article on September 30.
 On NPR, she compares the old paternalistic model of health care to the current fragmented system, and in the Chicago Tribune she comments on a new patient advocacy trend whereby consumers contract with “professionals to help them navigate the complexities of modern medicine at a hefty price."
 These services “increase the discrepancy between the health-care haves and the have-nots."
 Laura is also quoted in a blog on the Chicago Tribune web site on the same topic.

 The New Haven Register (PDF) published an opinion piece by Health Advocacy Student Yvonne Bokhour and former faculty member Peter Arno (who is also on the faculty of the New York Medical College, Department of Health Policy and Management) about the economic and health policy implications of underreporting the incidence of Lyme Disease.
 Their work demonstrates that the failure to enforce the requirement to report cases of Lyme Disease, the most common vector-borne disease in the United States, leads policy and government agencies to underestimate the economic impact of the illness - which Bokhur and Arno estimate to be $300 million a year in Connecticut alone.